Condition Analysis

 3

-- If you visit, test the ground at the base of the crag: if the soil or turf is damp, the rock is almost certainly still wet internally.
+- On arrival, check the ground at the base of the crag — if the soil and rock base are still damp, the rock above is certainly still too wet internally.

 Based on weather conditions only — does not cover bird nesting restrictions or other access issues.